NewcastleRSE/Standard-Project/README.md

 ## Acknowledgements
-Parts of this work were assisted by the UK Research Councils, EPSRC grant ref.
+This work was funded by a grant from the UK Research Councils, EPSRC grant ref.
 EP/L012345/1, “Example project title, please update”.